dtudk/pythonsupport-page/docs/menu/linux/package-managed.rst

-Aguante Racing
+Linux - Package managed installation guide
 ================================

-Linux
-Vamo Academia
-Package Managed
+Please send an `email <mailto:pythonsupport@dtu.dk>`_ to us, and we will help you :)